-Do existing sewer lines serve the project site? ☐ Yes ☐ No Will a line extension within an existing district be necessary to serve the project? ☐ Yes ☐ No If Yes: Describe extensions or capacity expansions proposed to serve this project: .e.
-0 William and the Company of the Compa Will a new wastewater (sewage) treatment district be formed to serve the project site?
-If Yes: ☐ Yes ☑ No Applicant/sponsor for new district: Date application submitted or anticipated: What is the receiving water for the wastewater discharge?
-If public facilities will not be used, describe plans to provide wastewater treatment for the project, including spec ifving proposed K receiving water (name and classification if surface discharge or describe subsurface disposal plans): nying proposed 7-1-1-1-10 1-1-1-1 (-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1 vi.
-Describe any plans or designs to capture, recycle or reuse liquid waste: Will the proposed action disturb more than one acre and create stormwater runoff, either from new point Z Yes □No sources (i.e. ditches, pipes, swales, curbs, gutters or other concentrated flows of stormwater) or non-point source (i.e. sheet flow) during construction or post construction?
-Yes: 1.
+Do existing sewer lines serve the project site? □Yes□No Will a line extension within an existing district be necessary to serve the project? □Yes□No If Yes: Describe extensions or capacity expansions proposed to serve this project: iv.
+Will a new wastewater (sewage) treatment district be formed to serve the project site? ☐ Yes ☑ No If Yes: Applicant/sponsor for new district: Date application submitted or anticipated: What is the receiving water for the wastewater discharge? v.
+If public facilities will not be used, describe plans to provide wastewater treatment for the project, including speci fying proposed receiving water (name and classification if surface discharge or describe subsurface disposal plans): vi.
+Describe any plans or designs to capture, recycle or reuse liquid waste:

+8 e.
+Will the proposed action disturb more than one acre and create stormwater runoff, either from new point Z Yes □ No sources (i.e. ditches, pipes, swales, curbs, gutters or other concentrated flows of stormwater) or non-point V 168 INO source (i.e. sheet flow) during construction or post construction?
+If Yes: i .
 How much impervious surface will the project create in relation to total size of project parcel?
-Square feet or acres (impervious surface) 44 Square feet or +/- 38 acres (parcel size) Describe types of new point sources.
-Storm water sheet flows across the property and will continue to do so, in the same drainago nattorno 11. post-construction as compared to existing drainage patterns. uramage patterns iii.
-Where will the stormwater runoff be directed (i.e. on-site stormwater management facility/structures, adjacent pr roperties. groundwater, on-site surface water or off-site surface waters)? · · · · · · · · Stormwater runoff will be maintained along current drainage flow paths towards naturally occurring conveyance systems.
-If to surface waters, identify receiving water bodies or wetlands: Tributary to unnamed stream Will at the control of the control o DV-DV- Will stormwater runoff flow to adjacent properties?
-Does the proposed plan minimize impervious surfaces, use pervious materials or collect and re-use stormwater? ☑Yes□No ☑Yes□No Does the proposed action include, or will it use on-site, one or more sources of air emissions, including fuel □Yes Z No combustion, waste incineration, or other processes or operations?
-Yes, identify: Mobile sources during project operations (e.g., heavy equipment, fleet or delivery vehicles) Stoolic sources during project operations (e.g., nearly equipment, neet of derivery venicles) ii.
+Square feet or0.1 acres (impervious surface) Square feet or +/- 38 acres (parcel size) ii.
+Describe types of new point sources.
+Storm water sheet flows across the property and will continue to do so, in the same of Irainage patterns post-construction as compared to existing drainage patterns. iii.
+Where will the stormwater runoff be directed (i.e. on-site stormwater management facility/structures, adjacent pr operties, groundwater, on-site surface water or off-site surface waters)?
+Stormwater runoff will be maintained along current drainage flow paths towards naturally occurring conveyance systems.
+The surface state identify association materials are stated as If to surface waters, identify receiving water bodies or wetlands: Tributary to unnamed stream Tributary to unifamed stream Will stormwater runoff flow to adjacent properties? ✓ Yes No ✓ Yes 🗆 No f.
+Does the proposed action include, or will it use on-site, one or more sources of air emissions, including fuel □Yes Z No combustion, waste incineration, or other processes or operations?
+If Yes, identify: i.
+Mobile sources during project operations (e.g., heavy equipment, fleet or delivery vehicles) ii.
 Stationary sources during construction (e.g., power generation, structural heating, batch plant, crushers) iii.
-Stationary sources during operations (e.g., process emissions, large boilers, electric generation) Will any air emission sources named in D.2.f (above), require a NY State Air Registration, Air Facility Permit, □Yes ☑No or Federal Clean Air Act Title IV or Title V Permit? (es: ΠVΠN- s the project site located in an Air quality non-attainment area?
-(Area routinely or periodically fails to meet □Yes□No ambient air quality standards for all or some parts of the year) In addition to emissions as calculated in the application, the project will generate: .00: 1 Tons/year (short tons) of Carbon Dioxide (CO 2) Tons/year (short tons) of Caroon Dioxide (CO 2) Tons/year (short tons) of Nitrous Oxide (N 2 O) Tons/year (short tons) of Perfluorocarbons (PFCs) Tons/year (short tons) of Yerndorocarbons (FFCs) Tons/year (short tons) of Sulfur Hexatluoride (SF 6) Tons/year (short tons) of Carbon Dioxide equivalent of Hydroflourocarbons (HFCs) Tons/year (short tons) of Hazardous Air Pollutants (HAPs)
+Stationary sources during operations (e.g., process emissions, large boilers, electric generation) g.
+Will any air emission sources named in D.2.f (above), require a NY State Air Registration, Air Facility Permit, □Yes ☑ No or Federal Clean Air Act Title IV or Title V Permit?
+If Yes: i.
+Is the project site located in an Air quality non-attainment area?
+(Area routinely or periodically fails to meet □Yes□No ambient air quality standards for all or some parts of the year) ii.
+In addition to emissions as calculated in the application, the project will generate: • Tons/year (short tons) of Carbon Dioxide (CO 2 ) • Tons/year (short tons) of Carbon Dioxide (CO 2 ) • Tons/year (short tons) of Nitrous Oxide (N 2 O) • Tons/year (short tons) of Perfluorocarbons (PFCs) • Tons/year (short tons) of Ferndorcarbons (FFCs) • Tons/year (short tons) of Sulfur Hexafluoride (SF 6 ) Tons/year (short tons) of Surful Flexandoride (SF 6 ) Tons/year (short tons) of Carbon Dioxide equivalent of Hydroflourocarbons (HFCs) Tons/year (short tons) of Hazardous Air Pollutants (HAPs)